MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 ---
 <!-- End tab selectors.  -->

+### Multiple panes

-To open a new terminal instance with window panes split between the Command Prompt, PowerShell, and default WSL profile, enter:
+To open a new terminal instance with one tab containing three panes running a Command Prompt profile, a PowerShell profile, and your default profile running a WSL command line, enter:

 <!-- Start tab selectors. -->
 #### [Command Prompt](#tab/windows)